2 Kilted Days in Killarney

 Drink — Red Fox Inn

 Just next door you’ll find a traditional old pub, the Red Fox Inn.
 Boasting an old-timey atmosphere and décor, this pub is best known for their delectable Irish coffee.
-While a caffeinated alcoholic beverage may not sound appetizing early in the morning, the combination of Irish whiskey and hot coffee kept us nice and warm on the rainy, overcast day of our tour.
+While a caffeinated alcoholic beverage may not sound appetizing early in the morning, the combination of Irish whiskey and hot coffee kept us nice and warm on the rainy, overcast day of our tour!

-If neither of these activities sound appealing during this first stop on the tour, consider walking across the street to a viewing point of the River Caragh.
+If neither of these activities sound appealing to you during this first stop on the tour, consider walking across the street to a viewing point of the babbling River Caragh.
 The winding river cuts through a green patchwork of rugged hillside, making this an optimal spot to snap some photos before continuing on with the tour.

 Dingle Bay